 Exhibiting an Invalid Disability Placard

 Drivers are never permitted to use a disability placard that they were not legally assigned.
 The only exception to this rule arises if a driver is transporting a disabled person, in which case they can use the placard.
-Drivers can also face criminal charges for using a placard after it is revoked.

 Parking Illegally in a Handicapped Space

-California drivers park illegally in handicapped spaces if they park while displaying an invalid disability placard or if they have invalid disability plates on their vehicle.
+California drivers park illegally in handicapped spaces if they display an invalid disability placard or have invalid disability plates on their vehicles.
 Again, drivers are permitted to use a handicapped space if they are driving a person with a disability.
-Of course, parking in these spaces with no disability placards or plates is also illegal.

 Examples of VC 4461 Violations in California